The general conditions for the provision of services and goods in the department are:

 (a) The Supplier must submit to the department a tax invoice in respect of the Services once they are completed and for the purchase price following the supply of the Goods, or at such other time or times as agreed by the parties.

-(b) A tax invoice submitted for payment must contain the information necessary to be a tax invoice for the purposes of the GST Act together with such other information as the department may reasonably require and be sent to the invoice management team as specified in a Purchase Order or other formal notice from the department.
+(b) A tax invoice submitted for payment must contain the information necessary to be a tax invoice for the purposes of the GST Act together with such other information as the department may reasonably require and be sent to the P2P Shared Services Centre as specified in a Purchase Order or other formal notice from the department.

-(c) Invoices must be sent to the Department’s Invoice Management Team at firstname.lastname@example.org or via mail to:
+(c) Invoices must be sent to the Department of Justice and Community Safety P2P Shared Services Centre at firstname.lastname@example.org or via mail to: